-Amanda L. Vogel is a Behavioral Scientist with SAIC-Frederick.
-Inc., providing full-time support to the Science of Research and Technology Branch (SRTB) in the Behavioral Research Program (BRP) at the National Cancer Institute (NCI).
+Amanda L. Vogel is a Behavioral Scientist with Leidos Biomedical Research, Inc. (Formerly SAIC-Frederick, Inc.), providing full-time support to the Science of Research and Technology Branch (SRTB) in the Behavioral Research Program (BRP) at the National Cancer Institute (NCI).

-At NCI, Dr. Vogel is engaged in mixed methods research to explore the unique processes and outcomes of NCI supported transdisciplinary center grant initiatives, including the Transdisciplinary Research on Energetics and Cancer Centers (TREC) and Center for Population Health and Health Disparities (CPHHD) initiatives.
-She provides leadership for the Team Science Toolkit , an interactive online resource to support team-based research approaches and the study or evaluation of these approaches.
-She also provides leadership for a survey research project to examine the cognitive, emotional, and motivational factors that influence oncologists decisions to refer their patients to cancer clinical trials.
+At NCI, Dr. Vogel uses mixed methods research to explore the unique processes and outcomes of NCI supported transdisciplinary center grant initiatives such as the Transdisciplinary Research on Energetics and Cancer Centers (TREC) initiative.
+She provides leadership for the Team Science Toolkit , an interactive website that consolidates and disseminates knowledge, information and resources to enhance team-based research.
+She also develops conceptual scholarship around maximizing the processes and outcomes of team-based research.
+Finally, Dr. Vogel also provides leadership for a survey research project to examine the cognitive, emotional, and motivational factors that influence oncologists' decisions to offer cancer clinical trials to their patients.

 Dr. Vogel holds a Doctoral degree in Health Policy and Management from the Johns Hopkins University Bloomberg School of Public Health, and a Master's degree in Health and Social Behavior from the Harvard School of Public Health.

-Current and past BRP mentors include Kara Hall.
+Current and/or past BRP mentors include Kara Hall.

 Selected Publications and Presentations